thinkocapo/replay/README.md

 pip3 install requirements.txt
 ```

-download gor executable and put to cwd
+download gor executable and put to cwd or add it to your $PATH
 https://github.com/buger/goreplay/releases/tag/v1.0.0

 ```